aryastark5/web_bench/General Benchmark Results.md

 Number of (CUI, Drug) Records Associated in Both PathFX Versions: 157183 \

+Table X. Benchmark DataFrame for PathFX Version 1.0 and 2.

 ### Intersection of FDA Drugs Labeled for Adverse Event (FDLAE) File and PathFX Benchmark DataFrame (with intersection of Version 1 and 2 associated records)

 Number of (CUI, Drug) Records: 355 \